Oldboycypher/Milestone-Project-One/README.md

 #### Project files on GitHub: <https://github.com/Oldboycypher/Milestone-Project-One>
 #### The site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 #### Deployed Site on GitHub Pages: <https://oldboycypher.github.io/Milestone-Project-One/index.html>
+#### This site was built in the GitPod IDE which acts as an extension of or link to your GitHub repository.
+To deploy a project directly into GitPod from GitHub or its URL;
+ - #### Simply access the project above via its GitHub link i.e. <https://github.com/Oldboycypher/Milestone-Project-One>
+ - #### Add the following prefix to the URL: gitpod.io/#
+ - #### You should now have a new URL like this; gitpod.io/#https://github.com/Oldboycypher/Milestone-Project-One
+ - #### Click link or copy and past new URL into your browser and click enter.
+This will take you to the project files in a newly created work environment within GitPod.
+ - #### Here you have a screen divided horizontally in two with a section to the left containing all the project files.
+You can open these by clicking on them.
+Each one will open in a new tab within the top half of the central screen.
+The bottom half of the screen is the terminal.
+ - #### To preview the site from here or open in a new browser, click in the terminal next to the $.
+Then type: python3 -m http.server
+ - #### Click enter.
+A message box saying 'A service is listening on port 8000 but is not exposed' will appear.
+Click on 'Expose" button.
+ - #### Two new buttons appear.
+You now can chose to click on 'Open Preview" which will open project within the GitPod screen to the right.
+Alternatively click on 'Open Browser' for project to be deployed on a new page in your devices browser.
-#### To run locally, you can clone this repository directly into the editor of your choice by pasting 'git clone <https://github.com/Oldboycypher/Milestone-Project-One.git>' into your terminal.
+#### To run locally, you can clone this repository directly into the editor/IDE of your choice by pasting 'git clone <https://github.com/Oldboycypher/Milestone-Project-One.git>' into your terminal.
 To cut ties with this GitHub repository, type 'git remote rm origin' into the terminal.

 # Credits